 Instruction at FSU: A Guide to Teaching & Learning Practices is a handbook designed to help instructional faculty and graduate teaching assistants who are interested in being more effective teachers.
 It offers strategies used by experienced instructors and presents instructional methods and techniques following four components of Instructional Design: Course Planning, Lesson Delivery, Student Testing and Grading, and Course Revision and Evaluation.
-The handbook is available online, see website for details: https://distance.fsu.edu/instructors/instruction-fsuguide-teaching-learning-practices
+The handbook is available here: Instruction at FSU.